-7.4 Mr. Halpin said all evidence points towards a range of €75 per sq. m for the subject property.
+7.4 Mr. Halpin said all evidence points towards a range of €95-€112 per sq. m for the subject property.
 Mr. Halpin argued that Co.
 Kildare was valued at the same valuation date as South Dublin and that the Tribunal has determined Cocoon (Sallins) at €95 per sq. m and Cocoon (Celbridge) at €107 per sq. m.
-He said the occupancy rates and monthly charges of occupiers in both counties are very similar however the subject's location is significantly more disadvantaged.
+He said the occupancy rates and monthly charges of occupiers in both counties are very similar.
+The Appellants believe that the hypothetical tenant would pay similar rents for crèche properties in Kildare versus South Dublin.
 Mr. Halpin argued that while the Appellant accepts the Commissioner has valued all properties in the "purpose built" category at €150 per sq. m, this is not the only category of crèche to be found in South Dublin.
 The Respondent has valued the "crèche: office" category at €130 per sq. m and that these properties were valued on a Net Internal Area (NIA) basis and that "purpose built" crèches are valued on a GIA basis.
 Mr. Halpin further argued that in order to establish the equivalent GIA level based on the "office: crèche" category, one would have to "gross up the measurement", resulting in a lower rate per square metre by in the region of 15-25%, namely €97.50-€110.50 per sq. m.
+He noted that the Respondent had valued retail property in the immediate area at a level of €111 per sq. m.